bigmlcom/bigmler/docs/index.rst

     bigmler execute --scripts simple_exe/scripts

-However, the script we used as example is too simple.
-In general, scripts will have input parameters and output variables.
+The script we used as an example is very simple and needs no additional parameter.
+But, in general, scripts will have input parameters and output variables.
 The inputs define the script signature and must be declared in order to create the script.
 The outputs are optional and any variable in the script can be declared to be an output.